kapposds/csunipi-mobile/README.md

 * However the app is only tested for android yet.
 For more information about related requirements (i.e. JDK, Android Studio, Android SDK dependencies) to add a platform and therefore build on **android** visit https://cordova.apache.org/docs/en/latest/guide/platforms/android/

 ## Installation
-* Open a terminal and type `npm install -g ionic cordova` to install globally both Ionic CLI and Cordova module (tool that creates native container for mobile app to run)
+* Open a terminal and type `npm install -g ionic` to install globally Ionic CLI & type `npm install -g cordova@6.5.0`, to install Cordova module (tool that wraps the app into a native container)
 * type `git clone https://github.com/kapposds/csunipi-mobile` to clone the repository
 * type `cd csunipi-mobile` to navigate to the project's directory
 * type `npm install` to install dependencies